iCliniq Logo

 • Postvoid Residual Urine Volume: This test measures the amount of urine remaining in the bladder even after urination.

 A particular treatment does not work for all people.
 Treatment must be chosen differently for each patient, depending on the symptoms.
 Patients usually try different treatments until proper relief occurs.
-Most treatments are aimed at controlling the symptom.
-Interstitial cystitis treatment is done in five distinct phases with constant monitoring of the pain and to check the quality of life.
-It is essential to talk to the healthcare provider about how the treatment is working so, that together the patient can also find the best treatment option for himself.
+Most treatments aim at controlling the symptoms.
+Interstitial cystitis treatment is done in five distinct phases with constant monitoring of the pain and checking the quality of life.
+It is essential to talk to the healthcare provider about how the treatment is working so that together, the patient can also find the best treatment option for himself.

 The following are the different phases of the treatment:

 • The first phase involves the necessary lifestyle changes.
-This will enable the person to come out of the comfort zone and achieve good health.
+This will enable the person to leave their comfort zone and achieve good health.

 • The second phase involves following prescription drugs properly.